 The Board reviews the annual succession planning of directors and key management personnel, the appointment and re-appointment of directors and the progressive renewal of the Board.
-Please refer to the Board Succession Planning section on pages 36 to 37 and Key Management Succession Planning section on page 38 for further details.
+Please refer to the Board Succession Planning section on pages 38 to 39 and Key Management Succession Planning section on pages 40 to 41 for further details.

-7. Business Ethics, Code of Conduct and Conflicts of Interest
+7. Business Ethics, Code of Conduct and Conflict of Interests